Dynatrace/dynatrace-configuration-as-code-samples/well_architected_framework_validation/README.md

     monaco deploy manifest.yaml
     ```
 8. Validate Workflow, SRG and Synthetic Location configurations are applied successfully.
 You can do this by going to the Dynatrace UI and check the following:
-      - Workflow configurations are applied successfully
-      - SRG configurations are applied successfully
+      - Workflow and SRG configurations are applied successfully
-      - Synthetic Locations are created successfully
       - Synthetic Monitors are created successfully
+      - Application and detection rules set properly
+      - SLO and Log ingestion rules applied correctly

 9. Trigger the Workflow to apply the well-architected framework validations